HomeSpecialties › Ophthalmology

 Do ophthalmologists really earn the most?

-By the ATO's 2022–23 data, yes — ophthalmology was the highest-earning detailed occupation in Australia, averaging about $643,389 taxable income.
+Very nearly — by the ATO's 2023–24 data, ophthalmology was the third-highest-earning detailed occupation in Australia, averaging about $655,245 taxable income (behind only neurosurgery and plastic surgery).
 The driver is high-volume fee-for-service procedural work (cataract surgery and intravitreal injections) in a heavily private specialty.

 Trained overseas?
 (IMG pathway)